FARMINGTON Stephanie Peaslee walked out of the courtroom, tears welling in her eyes and a stunned expression on her face.

 "How could he plead not guilty?" she wondered aloud.

 Peaslee came to see the man charged in the hit and run death of her daughter, 15-year-old Chelsea Smith-Peaslee.
 David Romero, 44, made his first appearance here in 2nd District Court on Wednesday afternoon to face charges of leaving the scene of an accident and obstructing justice, both class A misdemeanors.

-"How does your client plea?"
+"How does your client plead?"
 Judge Darwin Hansen asked.

-Romero, who does not speak any English, said nothing during his brief appearance before a judge.
+Romero, who does not speak English, said nothing during his brief appearance before a judge.
 He will now face trial on the charges.
-A pre-trial conference has been scheduled for Jan.
+A pretrial conference has been scheduled for Jan.
 28.